renlizha/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/multi_aocx/device_link/README.md

 ### Using the `device_link` flow
 `device_link` flow compile each hardware image separately and links all compiled images into a single fat binary.

-- Only cpp (aocx) file that changed needs to be recompiled
+- Only the source file that changed needs to be recompiled to generate the FPGA image.
+- The FPGA compilation of different source files can be done in parallel.
-- Change to one cpp file requires recompile of executable
+- Changes to any source file requires recompilation of the final executable object file.
-- All aocxs are embedded in single executable binary, therefore not scalable
+- All FPGA images (aocxs) are embedded in a single executable binary, therefore the flow does not scale very well with large number of aocxs.
-- Recommended for small designs with few aocxs
+- It is recommended for small designs with few aocxs.

 ```
 icpx ... vector_mul.cpp -fsycl-link=image -o mul.a